Benoît Lamy

-Benoît Lamy (/fr/; 19 September 1945 - 15 April 2008) was a Belgian film director, best known for his picture Home Sweet Home (1973).
+Benoît Lamy (/fr/; died 15 April 2008) was a Belgian film director, best known for his picture Home Sweet Home (1973).

-Biography
+Early life

-Lamy was born in Arlon in the Belgian Province of Luxembourg and died in Braine-l'Alleud, Walloon Brabant, Belgium.
+Benoît Lamy was born in Arlon in the Belgian Province of Luxembourg.

+Career

-His film debut Home Sweet Home starring Claude Jade and Jacques Perrin won a Diploma award at the 8th Moscow International Film Festival.
+Lamy's film debut Home Sweet Home, starring Claude Jade and Jacques Perrin, won a Diploma award at the 8th Moscow International Film Festival.
 It was also nominated for a Golden Prize award and received 14 international awards from Montréal to Tehran.

 Along with Gabrielle Borile, their picture Combat de fauves (1997) won a Golden Bayard award at the Namur International Festival of French-Speaking Film.

 Death

-On 15 April 2008 Lamy was murdered by Perceval Ceulemans, with whom he lived with in Nivelles.
+On 15 April 2008 Lamy was murdered by Perceval Ceulemans, with whom he lived with in Nivelles, He died in Braine-l'Alleud.
 On 15 July 2014 Ceulemans was sentenced to 3 1/2 years in prison for "voluntary manslaughter".